agaction/agency-beginnerworkshops/README.md

 conda activate workshops #activate your environment, use same name as before conda install numpy ipykernel jupyter notebook
 ```

+Once you reach the pytorch section of workshops, you can install pytorch with the following command (can be reconfigured for your personal specs at https://pytorch.org/)

+	conda install pytorch torchvision torchaudio -c pytorch

 You can deactivate your environment with